 The camp was actually three camps.
 Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured on Corregidor were taken.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
 Camp 3 was later consolidated into Camp 1.

-After arriving in the camp, Walter became ill and was put in what was called “the camp hospital.”
-One barracks of the hospital was known as “Zero Ward” because it was missed by the Japanese when they counted the barracks.
+The camp hospital was made up of multiple barracks.
+One barracks was known as “Zero Ward” because it was missed by the Japanese when they counted the barracks.
 It was also where the sickest POWs were sent to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 According to records kept by the camp’s medical staff, Walter was admitted to the camp hospital on Thursday, June 18, 1942, suffering from cerebral malaria and assigned to Barracks 25.
 The records indicate that he died, at 20 years old, of cerebral malaria on Tuesday, June 23, 1942, about 6:00 P.M.
 He was the 346 POW to die at the camp and was buried in the camp cemetery.
 It was also recorded that he had no possessions.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Staff Sergeant Walter J. Mahr had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.